gabriellemalate/MoodMemory/README.md

 - display the chosen emoji-emotion from the form just submitted into the "log successful" pop up.
 - search bar displays all moods in mood library with the typed keyword
 - search bar display all memories in the memory library with the typed keyword.
+- loading animation with memory poetry.

 PROBABLY NOT SOON
-- loading animation with memory poetry
 - memory rooms page: space to organize memories into user specified compartments. + ability to view them via a "room carousel"
 - log in, create new user, forgot password.

-DEFINITELY NOT SOON
+DEFINITELY NOT DURING THE BOOTCAMP
 - memory features are functional
 - place to store & manage mood patterns.
 - combine the moodmap with the memory timeline in a joint line graph with adjustable date scopes.
 This feature is great for people with PTSD, or even PTSD from multiple events, especially when some expereinces may have been mentally blocked from a survival coping mechanism while the resulting fight/flight/fawn/freeze behaviors are still actively affecting the person.